daiyunhe/Learn-Github-/Cost funciton&Loss function.md

-What is the difference between loss function and cost function?
+### What is the difference between loss function and cost function?

 loss function is for single sample cost function is for the whole samples' average.cost function is also called error function.

 Loss function:
-  a,
+MSE
+Cross entropy

+Cost function:
+J(theta)